 |Kinvey Team||The Kinvey team to which the specific IdP group will be mapped||Yes|

 When the instance administrator saves the mapping, it will apply to all users that have logged with the related IdP based on the information from their last login.
 On the next login, any group changes will be respected and the Kinvey teams will be updated accordingly.

 Users added to a team through the permissions mapping cannot be removed manually from the Kinvey Console.
 To remove such users from a team, they should be removed from the corresponding group on the identity provider side.
 Any changes made to the identity provider groups will be applied when the user logs in (after logout or session expiration) and the SAML Assertion with updated groups is received.

 To disable the default Kinvey login and prevent users from logging in with their Kinvey credentials, you should enable the Disable Kinvey Identity setting in the Instance Settings view.
 This will also collapse the Kinvey login option in the login menu of the Kinvey Console.

-Here are the steps needed to disable the Kinvey identity:
+The steps to disable the Kinvey identity are:

 - Navigate to your Kinvey Console instance and log in.

 - Open the Instance Settings view by clicking on the respective icon in the top right corner.